Rashba effect

 Yurii A. Bychkov in 1984 for two-dimensional systems.

-Remarkably, this effect can drive a wide variety of novel physical phenomena, especially operating electron spins by electric fields, even when it is a small correction to the band structure of the two-dimensional metallic state.
+The Rashba effect drives a wide variety of physical phenomena, such as operating electron spins by electric fields, despite being only a small correction to the band structure of the two-dimensional metallic state.
 An example of a physical phenomenon that can be explained by Rashba model is the anisotropic magnetoresistance (AMR).
 Additionally, superconductors with large Rashba splitting are suggested as possible realizations of the elusive Fulde–Ferrell–Larkin–Ovchinnikov (FFLO) state, Majorana fermions and topological p-wave superconductors.

-Lately, a momentum dependent pseudospin-orbit coupling has been realized in cold atom systems.
+A momentum dependent pseudospin-orbit coupling has also been realized in cold atom systems.